stefan-pirtoaca/ssp-showcase/README.md

 Instructions:

   1. Have NodeJS installed
-  2. Run 'not sure what yet'
-  3. will come back to this
+  2. Clone this repository and `cd` to it.
+  3. Run `npm install`
+  4. Run `gulp serve` to run the website and enable watching, live editing etc.